Library of America: Overview and history

 Besides the works of many individual writers, the series includes anthologies such as (in a different format from the above illustration) Writing Los Angeles.
 The Library of America introduced coverage of American journalism with the 1995 two-volume set Reporting World War II, which not only garnered positive reviews, but soon became one of the publisher's five best-selling offerings to that point, the others being volumes about Abraham Lincoln, Ulysses S. Grant, William Tecumseh Sherman, and Walt Whitman.
 That those others all concerned the Civil War era was did not go unnoticed; one of the publisher's most ambitious later efforts, a multi-volume collection of first-person narratives, revolved around the same topic, as did such volumes as a collection of letters that Grant wrote to his wife Julia.

 The publisher aims to keep classics and notable historical and genre works in print permanently to preserve America's literary and cultural heritage.
 Previously, often only the best-known works of an author remained in print, as exemplified by Stephen Crane, whose novels and short stories were but whose poetry and journalism were not.
 As LOA chief executive Cheryl Hurley stated in 2001, "We're not only a publisher, we're a cultural institution."
 Although the LOA sells more than a quarter-million volumes annually, with the original seed money having run out, the publisher depends on individual contributions to help meet the costs of preparing, marketing, manufacturing, and maintaining its books.
 In one large form of donation, as of 2001 a $50,000 contribution could sponsor a particular book being kept in print.
-Some books published as additions to the series are not kept in print in perpetuity.